- Describe unique anatomy and physiology of ferrets, rabbits, hedgehogs, and sugar gliders

 Vaccinations and Disease Control

-There are no vaccines recommended for control of infectious disease in pet rabbits.
+There are no vaccines recommended for control of infectious disease in pet rabbits in the United States.
+Vaccines exist for myxomatosis and rabbit hemorrhagic disease but are not recommended for routine use.

 The most common internal parasite of rabbits is coccidia, of the Eimeria sp.
 These can be diagnosed on fecal examination and treated as in other species.
 Rabbits housed outside may become infested with fleas; diagnosis and treatment is as in other species.
 Ear mites also are common if the hutch is at ground level as the rabbit may have contact with wild rabbits.